-- a) evaluate how well the proposed design meets the purposes of Section 6H.1 and guidelines of Section 6H.7 and, where the Planning Board deems appropriate, require changes; - b) determine the adequacy of measures proposed to mitigate construction period impacts on the natural historic features of the site, on neighboring premises and on the Town roadway system;
+- evaluate how well the proposed design meets the purposes of Section 6H.1 and guidelines of Section 6H.7 and, where the Planning Board deems appropriate, require changes; - b) obtain appropriate evidence that the proponent or other party has placed into escrow the funds required pursuant to any traffic monitoring and mitigation program agreement entered into with the Town; Shuttle bus? - determine the adequacy of measures proposed to mitigate construction period impacts on the natural historic features of the site, on neighboring premises and on the Town roadway system; - determine the adequacy of measures proposed to mitigate the effects of the development on significant natural, historic, and landscape features of the site, including the sloping topography, preservation of specimen trees, and native woodlands;

-- c) determine the adequacy of measures proposed to mitigate the effects of the development on significant natural, historic, and landscape features of the site, including the sloping topography, preservation of specimen trees, and native woodlands; - d) Determine that Environmental Design Standards of Section 6H.5.3 have been addressed. - e) determine the appropriateness of the proposed design and materials of proposed buildings; - f) determine that adequate measures have been taken for the private maintenance and management of the development (including roadway maintenance and repair, maintenance of landscape elements and natural open space, maintenance and repair of stormwater management facilities and common utilities, snow storage and removal, trash removal and recycling), and nontoxic pest control measures; - g) determine that the adjoining premises within and outside of the MDZ3OD will be protected against detrimental uses by provision for surface water drainage, sound and light buffers, prevention of undue solar reflection and glare and preservation of views, light, and air; - h) determine that there will be no hazard to vehicles or pedestrians within the site or on adjacent streets or sidewalks; - determine the appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles; - j) determine the adequacy of the lighting, landscape planting (including adequate buffers along Subdistrict boundaries including the removal or known invasive and competitive plant species), and other exterior construction features in relation to the proposed use of the site and the interests of the safety, convenience, and welfare of the public; - k) determine the appropriateness of the relationship of proposed structures and open spaces to the natural landscape, existing buildings, and historic campus; and - I) obtain appropriate evidence of compliance of the proposal with the applicable requirements of this By-Law other than this Section 6H. - m) Determine that sight lines to and from existing historic structures and landscape features are not adversely affected.
+- e)d) determine the appropriateness of the proposed design and materials of proposed buildings; - fle) determine that adequate measures have been taken for the private maintenance and management of the development (including roadway maintenance and repair, maintenance of landscape elements and natural open space, maintenance and repair of stormwater management facilities and common utilities, snow storage and removal, trash removal and recycling), and nontoxic pest control measures; - g)f) determine that the adjoining premises within and outside of the MDZ3OD will be protected against detrimental uses by provision for surface water drainage, sound and light buffers, prevention of undue solar reflection and glare and preservation of views, light, and air; - h)g) determine that there will be no hazard to vehicles or pedestrians within the site or on adjacent streets or sidewalks; - i)h) determine the appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles; - j)i) determine the adequacy of the lighting, landscape planting (including adequate buffers along Subdistrict boundaries including the removal or known invasive and competitive plant species), and other exterior construction features in relation to the proposed use of the site and the interests of the safety, convenience, and welfare of the public; - k)j) determine the appropriateness of the relationship of proposed structures and open spaces to the natural landscape, and existing buildings, and historic campus; and - bk) obtain appropriate evidence of compliance of the proposal with the applicable requirements of this By-Law other than this Section 6H.